Skip to main content

 👋 We used Cirrus Ci to run our tests for Puppeteer in a Docker container until v3.0.x - see our historical Dockerfile.linux (v3.0.1) for reference.
 Starting from v16.0.0 we are shipping a Docker image via the GitHub registry.
 The Dockerfile is located here and the usage instructions are in the README.md.
 The instructions below might be still helpful if you are building your own image.

 Getting headless Chrome up and running in Docker can be tricky.
-The bundled Chromium that Puppeteer installs is missing the necessary shared library dependencies.
+The bundled Chrome for Testing that Puppeteer installs is missing the necessary shared library dependencies.

-To fix, you'll need to install the missing dependencies and the latest Chromium package in your Dockerfile:
+To fix, you'll need to install the missing dependencies and the latest Chrome for Testing package in your Dockerfile:

 FROM node:14-slim